TokaHosney/Global-Superstore-Analysis/Documentation/PROJECT_DOCUMENTATION.md

 ## 💡 Key Insight

-The business shows strong revenue performance but suffers from a relatively high return rate (22%), which directly impacts net profitability.
-Technology is the dominant category driving revenue, indicating a concentration risk.
+The business shows strong revenue performance, but profitability is impacted by a high return rate (22%).
+Technology is the primary revenue driver, indicating a dependency that may pose concentration risk.
+Additionally, profit distribution across managers is uneven, with performance concentrated among a few individuals.